-Pinellas Technical College conducts commencement and/or GED exercises annually.
+Pinellas Technical College conducts commencement exercises annually.
 All students who complete technical programs throughout the school year are highly encouraged to participate in the ceremonies.
 Caps and gowns and other graduation items are available for purchase in the bookstore.
 Friends and relatives of graduates are invited to attend the ceremonies.
+GED commencement ceremonies are conducted by the district in a countywide graduation ceremony.